 The Plaintiff has at all material times been a resident of British Columbia and has suffered loss in British Columbia.
-This Action concerns a business carried out in British Columbia, concerns a tort that was committed in British Columbia, is a claim for an injunction ordering a party to do or refrain from doing anything in British Columbia, and concerns restitutionary obligations that, to a substantial extent, arose in British Columbia.
+This Action property in British Columbia, a tort that was committed in British Columbia, is a claim for an injunction ordering a party to do or refrain from doing anything in British Columbia, and concerns restitutionary obligations that, to a substantial extent, arose in British Columbia.
 The Supreme Court of British Columbia has jurisdiction with respect to this matter and the Plaintiff pleads the Court Jurisdiction and Proceedings Transfer Act, 2003, SBC Chapter 28 and amendments thereto.